alienintheheights/soundofnumbers/README.md

 ## test

-`yarn test` gives this error: ReferenceError: AudioBuffer is not defined
+`yarn test`

-Fixing requires so some sort of mock.
+Rendering with anything related to ToneJs throws: ReferenceError: AudioBuffer is not defined.
+Fixing requires some sort of mock.
 Haven't looked into it yet.
 ToneJs has a solution.